Public Health FAQs

 • Why is the internship a 6-credit or 3-credit course? — Credits are calculated based on the time spent at the internship.
 Students registering for the 6-credit course must complete 208 hours and students registering for the 3-credit course must complete 104 hours.

-• Do internship credits also count as upper-level credits? — Yes!
+• Do internship credit also count as upper-level credits? — Yes!
 PBHL 470 and 471 are upper-level courses and are counted as upper-level credits.

 • Why do students register for PRAC 98 during the internship? — PRAC 98, a no-fee, no-credit course through the UMBC Career Center, provides professional develop training and University oversight for internships and internship sites.
 This is a required component of the Public Health internship.

-• How do I register for an internship and what are the internship deadlines and important dates? — Please refer to our “Internships” tab
+• How do I register for an internship, and what are the internship deadlines and important dates? — Please refer to our Internships information tab for full details.

 • How can I find out more information about the internship orientation sessions? — Students are sent emails for sessions early in each semester.
 Check the Public Health myUMBC groups pages for postings.